klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab01/README.md

 ## Classes

 Finally, let’s extend the example one last time with classes.
-TypeScript supports new features in Javascript, like support for class-based object-oriented programming.
+TypeScript supports the latest features in Javascript, like support for class-based object-oriented programming.

 In your `greetingService.ts` file, create a `Student` class with a constructor and a few public fields.
 A `Student` has 4 fields, of which 3 are provided as constructor arguments (`firstName`, `lastName` and `middleInitial`).
 Field `fullName` is the combination of the other 3 fields.

+When done (not before), take a look at the below code.
 Your `Student` class could look like this:
 ```typescript
 class Student {